icedream/sd-multiverse/README.md

 - for lshqqytiger's stable-diffusion-webui-directml: `./run.sh apps/lshqqytiger/stable-diffusion-webui-directml`
 - for easydiffusion: `./run.sh apps/easydiffusion/easydiffusion`

+**Note:** This will not work if you download this repository as an archive instead.
+Supply your own copy in this case.

 ## What happens behind the scenes

 1.  `run.sh` checks whether the app you passed is a submodule of this repo.
 If